lunchbag/hugo-blog/content/posts/lunch-money.md

 +++
 <img src="/uploads/transactions-cropped.jpg" style="display:none;" />

-<p class="note">TL;DR: Lived in Japan for 5 months and spent most of that time developing a budgeting app from scratch, working as a freelance software engineer, learning Japanese and getting acquainted with the local culture. <a href="https://lunchmoney.cc">Sign up for the private beta</a> or <a href="#features">skip to the part about what makes the app different</a>.
+<p class="note">TL;DR: Lived in Japan for 5 months and spent most of that time developing a budgeting app from scratch, working as a freelance software engineer, learning Japanese and getting acquainted with the local culture. <a href="https://lunchmoney.cc">Sign up for the open beta</a> or <a href="#features">skip to the part about what makes the app different</a>.
 Keep reading for the story, process, and motivation behind this.</p>

 Last August, Justin and I booked round-trip tickets from Toronto to Asia leaving January 3 and returning May 8th.
 Our plan was to <a href="/fukuoka" target="_blank">live in Japan</a> for the majority of our time abroad while freelancing.